 As a rule, owners of waste appliances must separate waste batteries and accumulators that are not enclosed by the waste appliance, as well as lamps that can be removed from the waste appliance without destroying them, from the waste appliance before handing them in at a collection point.
 This does not apply if waste appliances are prepared for reuse with the participation of a public waste management authority.

 - We work together with several qualified recycling companies to create opportunities for returning old appliances.
 If an appliance manufactured by us has become an old appliance and you would like to return it, please contact: https://www.take-e-way.de/leistungen/elektrogesetz-weee-elektrog/b2b-altgeraete-ruecknahme-entsorgung/ and fill out the questionnaire.

 - Old devices often contain sensitive personal data.
 This applies in particular to information and telecommunications technology devices such as computers and smartphones.
 In your own interest, please note that each end user is responsible for deleting the data on the old devices to be disposed of.

-- Meaning of the "crossed-out trash can" symbol
+- Meaning of the "crossed-out dustbin" symbol

 Proper disposal of B2B Lobaro devices

-Instead, we offer to take back Lobaro equipment that is no longer used and properly dispose of it at our expense.
+Instead, we offer our customers the option of taking back Lobaro devices that are no longer used and disposing of them properly at our expense.